7 Tips to Evaluate Franchise Training Programs

 • Step-by-step process guides

-• Training course handbooks
+• Training handbooks

-• Checklists and troubleshooting resources
+• FAQs and troubleshooting resources

-3. Ongoing Education: Staying Current & Competitive
+Ongoing Training: Staying Current & Competitive

 Franchise ownership doesn’t stop evolving after initial training.
 That’s why ongoing education is a hallmark of strong franchise systems.
 Ongoing support might include: